 - Follow-up inspections.

-OSHA takes the mentor role, however, and comes in as the heavy only when necessary.
-Ferguson points out that the agency offers small businesses free, confidential consultation to help employers identify and correct job hazards and improve accident-prevention programs.
+OSHA takes the mentor role generally and will be heavy-handed only when necessary.
+The agency offers small businesses free, confidential consultation to help employers identify and correct job hazards and improve accident-prevention programs.
 Visit the OSHA consultation website or call 1-800-321-OSHA to locate the nearest consultation office.